PyPSA/pypsa-eur/doc/supply_demand.rst

 Hydrogen supply
 =============================

-Today, most of the H $_2$ consumed globally is produced from natural gas by steam methane reforming (SMR)
+Today, most of the $H_2$ consumed globally is produced from natural gas by steam methane reforming (SMR)

 $$
 CH_4 + H_2O → CO + 3H_2